JennaScvl/The-Impossible-Deposits/README.md

 ---

-### Custodial file 113/63, Micro-stratigraphy of chamber dust (samples archived 1934, re-sectioned 1988–1991)
+*Custodial file 113/63, Micro-stratigraphy of chamber dust (samples archived 1934, re-sectioned 1988–1991)*

 Marsh's insistence in 1934 on lifting intact dust columns in gelatine was regarded by Wilkes as theatrical.
 It has proved to be the single most valuable decision in the file.

-The dust overlying and adjacent to Object 113 preserves **thirty-one distinguishable laminae**, correlating bed-for-bed with control columns from the far side of the chamber.
-Within them:

-- A silt-enriched band, geochemically matched to flood deposits in neighbouring tombs and dated by association to a storm event in approximately the 9th century BCE, present *above* the Object, undisturbed.
-- Limestone spall micro-debris from at least two seismic episodes, likewise above.
-- Pollen spectra consistent throughout with local flora, including taxa that declined regionally after the Ptolemaic period, in the upper laminae only, exactly as in the controls.
-- Fragmentary remains of dermestid beetles in three laminae, including a form not recorded in the Theban necropolis in modern collections.
+The dust overlying and adjacent to Object 113 preserves thirty-one distinguishable laminae, correlating bed-for-bed with control columns from the far side of the chamber.
+Within them: there is a silt-enriched band, geochemically matched to flood deposits in neighbouring tombs and dated by association to a storm event in approximately the 9th century BCE, present *above* the Object, undisturbed.
+There is limestone spall micro-debris from at least two seismic episodes, likewise above.
+There are pollen spectra consistent throughout with local flora, including taxa that declined regionally after the Ptolemaic period, in the upper laminae only, exactly as in the controls.
+There are fragmentary remains of dermestid beetles in three laminae, including a form not recorded in the Theban necropolis in modern collections.

 There is no discontinuity.
 There is no infill, no resettled dust, no lamina that occurs beside the Object but not upon it.
 Whoever placed the carton in that chamber did so before the ninth century BCE, or else replaced three thousand years of dust, flood silt, earthquake spall, pollen rain, and dead beetles, in order, without error, in the dark.